gyming1849/Group-Formation/README.md

   * Four decentralized algorithms that construct fix-sized groups given either a synthetic or a real point cloud.
 The size of a group is denoted as G.
   * Constructs symmetric groups.
 This means the participation of a member (an FLS) in a group is reciprocated by all the members in that group.
   * An implementation of OutRing with known optimal solutions.
+  * This implementation launches multiple processes.
+Each process emulates a Flying Light Speck, FLS.
+One may execute on a single server or execute it on multiple servers.
+Both CloudLab and Amazon AWS are supported.

 # Limitations